 European Financial Reporting Advisory Group (EFRAG)

-The European Financial Reporting Advisory Group (EFRAG) was established in June 2001 by a broad group of organisations representing the European accounting profession, preparers, users, and national standard-setters with the following goals:
+The European Financial Reporting Advisory Group (EFRAG) was established in June 2001 by a broad group of organisations representing the European accounting profession, preparers, users, and national standard-setters with the following original goals:

 - to provide technical expertise to the European Commission concerning the use of IAS within Europe